-- Design for SJSU's diverse students, whether they live on campus, enroll full or part-time or learn remotely. - Enhance spaces for auxiliaries. - · Enhance athletics facilities. - expand offering of services and activities to fully support students living on campus during the days and hours that best meet their needs. - Provide space for full-time and part-time students not living on campus who need services and support on the days and hours when their classes meet. - Provide activities or events for students enrolled in academic programs offered entirely online or entirely off-campus.
+- Design for SJSU's diverse students, whether they live on campus, enroll full or part-time or learn remotely. - Enhance spaces for auxiliaries. - Enhance athletics facilities. - Ensure robust access to facilities and expand offering of services and activities to fully support students living on campus during the days and hours that best meet their needs. - Provide space for full-time and part-time students not living on campus who need services and support on the days and hours when their classes meet. - Provide activities or events for students enrolled in academic programs offered entirely online or entirely off-campus.